barantoro/baran-component/README.md

 ## ColorPicker Component

-The `ColorPicker` component allows users to select colors with various configurations.
+The `BaranColorPicker` component allows users to select colors with various configurations.

 #### Props